viktorostlund/ts-be-boilerplate-2021/README.md

 # verbose-train

-Basic Express server with GraphQL
+Basic GraphQL API built with Express and Postgres

+Given a first name, it returns the persons country fo birth